 Beyond these contributions, Mhari followed stomach cancer research closely, whether it was learning about a new clinical trial or a promising new treatment.
 Having benefitted from clinical trials herself, she knew firsthand the hope – and time – that developments in research can give.

-To be eligible for this scholarship, applicant must:
+To be eligible for this scholarship, the applicant must:

 - Be enrolled in an accredited medical school, residency or fellowship program

-- Have a special interest in gastric cancer research
+- Have a particular interest in gastric cancer research

 - Demonstrate a genuine quest for knowledge